abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 abp generate-proxy --type csharp --module cms-kit --url https://localhost:44335
 ```

 > Note: This port is used by `Public-Web`.
 You can check your port from `launchSetting.json`.
-Public Web calls to Public Web Gateway so it has called the related services and has generated proxy files.
+The Public Web calls to the Public Web Gateway so it has called the related services and has generated proxy files.
 [For more](https://docs.abp.io/en/commercial/latest/startup-templates/microservice/gateways#public-web-gateway)

-> If you have generated a new microservice with the ABP CLI by following the [add new microservice guide](https://docs.abp.io/en/commercial/latest/startup-templates/microservice/add-microservice.md), it should already have been configured to use the static proxy.
+> If you have generated a new microservice with the ABP CLI by following the [add new microservice guide](https://docs.abp.io/en/commercial/latest/startup-templates/microservice/add-microservice.md), it should already be configured to use the static proxy.

 ## Configure Gateways
 The microservice template project has two gateway projects.